SolardiaX/AWS-Auto-Tag/README.md

-This project contains all source code and supporting files that can be deployed with the SAM CLI.
+This project contains all source codes and supporting files that can be deployed with the SAM CLI.
 It includes the following files and folders.

 - src - Source codes for the application's Lambda function.
 - config - Config template and script to desgin and apply your own config.